peploleum/deeploy/ansible/iredmail/README.md

 Deploy iRedMail using Ansible

-In its current state, iRedMail is deployed using Postges as the backend.
+In its current state, iRedMail is deployed using Postgres as the backend.

 ## Prepare the host